asobe/powerapi/README.md

 ### How to configure it

 As said above, configuration part is managed by the [Typesafe Config](https://github.com/typesafehub/config "Typesafe Config").
-Thus, be aware to properly configure each module from its `.conf` file(s).
+Thus, Take care to properly configure each module from its `.conf` file(s).

-Let us take an example for the `fr.inria.powerapi.formula.formula-cpu-dvfs` module, which implements the PowerAPI CPU `Formula` using the [CMOS CPU power formula](http://en.wikipedia.org/wiki/CMOS "CPU power formula"), `P = c * f * V * V`, where `c` constant, `f` a frequency and `V` its associated voltage.
+Let us take an example for the `fr.inria.powerapi.formula.formula-cpu-dvfs` module, which implements the PowerAPI CPU `Formula` using the [CMOS CPU power formula](http://en.wikipedia.org/wiki/CMOS "CMOS CPU power formula"), `P = c * f * V * V`, where `c` constant, `f` a frequency and `V` its associated voltage.

 To compute this formula, `fr.inria.powerapi.formula.formula-cpu-dvfs` module has to know:
 * the CPU [Thermal Design Power](http://en.wikipedia.org/wiki/Thermal_design_power "Thermal Design Power") value;